 Digital Projection Images may be taken with regular DSLR's, Smart Phones or Tablets.
-Digital projected images will be accepted via email and must be in jpeg format accompanied by the photographer's name, address, phone number and email address.
+Digital projected images will be accepted via email and must be in jpeg format accompanied by the name of the photo, photographer's name, address, phone number and email address.